sridhargk/material-ui/README.md

 ## Install node packages

 Run `npm install` from this folder using cmd/terminal.
-It will installed all the required npm packages.
+It will installed all the required node packages.

 ## Development server